hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 8. Select **Namespaces are not used**

 The Angular generator will then create the scaffolding for the project and install all dependencies.
 To run the application, navigate to your angular project directory and run `ng serve`.
-This will fire up an Angular 4 application running against your REST API at `http://localhost:4200`.
+This will start an Angular 4 application running against your REST API at `http://localhost:4200`.